iLib-js/ilib-mono/packages/ilib-loctool-android-resource/README.md

 ilib-loctool-android-resource is a plugin for the loctool that allows it to read and localize android strings.xml files.

-## Release Notes

-### v1.0.3

-- update dependencies
-- convert the unit tests from nodeunit to jest

-### v1.0.2

-- update dependencies
-- use the loctool's logger instead of its own logger

-### v1.0.1

-- Add missing functions that loctool needs to get resources out of this plugin
-- Fixed bug when detecting pseudo-locales
-- Fixed handling of flavors

-### v1.0.0

-- initial release
-- support Android strings.xml files
-    - extract and localize strings

 ## License

 Copyright © 2019-2021, 2023 JEDLSoft